serhat-alkin/Conquerer/README.md

 To ensure the security of the API Key and secrets, it is important to follow these steps:

 On the root folder of the project, create a new file named .env.
 Copy and paste the following information into the .env file.
-I sent JWT_SECRET and ELASTIC_SEARCH_API_KEY via email. <br />
+I sent JWT_SECRET and ELASTIC_SEARCH_API_KEY via email.
+ELASTIC_SEARCH_API_KEY belongs to my temporary user for elastic.co  <br />
 ```
 HOST=localhost
 DB_USER=YOUR_POSTGRES_USER